bradtho/bradtho.github.io/_posts/2020-08-31-istio-ingress.md

 ## Bonus steps

 I was a little underwhelmed with the installation process so I thought I'd up the stakes and change from the **demo** config profile to the **default** profile.
-Mainly because I wanted to give it a try but also because I don't really need an egress gateway for now.
+Mainly because I wanted to give it a try but also because I don't really need an egress gateway right now.

 {% highlight bash %}